kristoferek/todo-list-app/docs/index.md

 ## Audit

-My impression is that page loads fast, uses small amount of memory and displays content immediately.
+Basing on audit analysis it can be stated that page loads fast, uses small amount of memory and displays content immediately.
 It is based only on `html`, `css` and `vanilla javascript` sources and doesn't require any media files, like images or video as well as fonts or heavy and complicated style files.

+Audit was performed using ***Developer Tools*** in ***Chrome*** browser (v.64, 64-bit) on Windows 10 machine.
+Tested page was hosted on github pages at this following link [kristoferek.github.io/todo-list-app/](https://kristoferek.github.io/todo-list-app/).

 ### Loading